PalladioSimulator/Palladio-Example-Models/README.md

 # Palladio-Example-Models
-Example Models that demonstration various Palladio features or serve as test cases
+Example Models that demonstrate various Palladio features or serve as test cases.